ThisaruGuruge/ThisaruGuruge.github.io/_posts/2023-10-02-graphql-federation-with-ballerina-part-I.md

 image-title: "GraphQL and Ballerina"
 tags: ["Tech", "Ballerina", "GraphQL"]
 keywords: "Ballerina, GraphQL, GraphQL Federation, Apollo, Apollo Studio, Ballerina Swan Lake, Ballerina GraphQL, Ballerina GraphQL Federation"
+description: "This article series will dive into GraphQL federation with Ballerina and Apollo Studio.
+In this part, you will learn how to design and implement federated subgraphs using Ballerina and publishing them to Apollo Studio."
 ---

 > This article was written using Ballerina Swan Lake Update 8 (2201.8.0)